-A study published in 2017 in the American Journal of Preventive Medicine found that heavy use of social media platforms, including Facebook, Instagram, Snapchat and Instagram, was correlated with feelings of social isolation.
-Specifically, this study looked at 1,787 adults in the United States between the ages of 19 and 32 and found that people who spent more than two hours each day on social media had double the likelihood of feeling socially isolated and lonely.
+A study published in 2017 in the American Journal of Preventive Medicine found that heavy use of social media platforms, including Facebook, Instagram and Snapchat was correlated with feelings of social isolation.
+Specifically, this study looked at 1,787 adults in the United States between the ages of 19 and 32 and suggests that people who spent more than two hours each day on social media had double the likelihood of feeling socially isolated and lonely.

 It’s also really important to consider the effects of social media and technology use on children when it comes to loneliness.
 A U.K.-wide study conducted by the Royal Society for Public Health released in May 2017 revealed that imaged-focused Instagram “is considered the social media platform most likely to cause young people to feel depressed, anxious and lonely.”
 Snapchat came in second followed by Facebook, Twitter and YouTube.
-(10)

 2. More Outdoor Time

-When you’re looking to overcome loneliness, getting out of your house and into the stress-relieving outdoor world is a fabulous idea.
-You can also choose an outdoor space where interaction with other people will be possible, such as a dog park or a hiking trail.
+When you’re looking to overcome loneliness, getting out of your house and into the stress-relieving outdoor world is an excellent idea.
+When appropriate, you can also choose an outdoor space where interaction with other people will be possible, such as a dog park or a hiking trail.

 Fresh air also helps boost oxygen intake, which in turn can help to improve energy and mood.
 Living in mountainous areas with lower oxygen levels has even been linked to increased rates of depression and suicide.
-(12) Fresh air is certainly one of the most basic yet essential lifelines of good health.
+Fresh air is certainly one of the most basic yet essential lifelines of good health.

 Isolating yourself is only helpful when it promotes feelings of solitude rather than loneliness.
-Remember that solitude is a positive state of being alone while loneliness is a negative state.
-When you’re feeling really stressed out, lonely and/or depressed, it’s always important to talk to people you trust and get your feelings out.
+Remember that solitude is a positive state of being alone, while loneliness is a negative state.
+When you’re feeling really stressed out, lonely or depressed, it’s always important to talk to people you trust and get your feelings out.

 4. Share Your Living Space

 When people feel lonely, they have a harder time handling stress well.
 Living alone has also been shown to increase the risk for suicide in both the young and the old.
-If you’re struggling with loneliness and live alone, you maybe want to consider having a roommate.
+If you’re struggling with loneliness and live alone, you may want to consider having a roommate.

 In exchange for a rent-free living space, the students were required to spend a minimum of 30 hours each month being “good neighbors.”
-This intergenerational living situation is a way of encouraging both the old and the young to interact with each other in a way that can help foster feelings of connectedness rather than isolation and loneliness.
-(14)
+This intergenerational living situation served as a way of encouraging both the old and the young to interact with each other in a way that can help foster feelings of connectedness rather than isolation and loneliness.

 5. Don’t Work Too Hard

 According to the a 2017 article published in the Harvard Business Review, there is a strong correlation between work exhaustion and feelings of loneliness.
 So the greater the level of burnout due to work, the more lonely people seem to feel.
-This affects a lot of people today since apparently double the amount of people today say they are always exhausted compared to two decades ago.
-(15)
+This affects a lot of people today since apparently double the amount of people today say they are always tired compared to two decades ago.

 It makes sense that when we are exhausted we’re less likely to feel physically and mentally well, and we’re also less likely to have energy for social engagement and positive relationship maintenance.

 6. Avoid Binge-Watching TV

 The term “binge-watching” may be common these days, but that wasn’t always the case.
 Watching episode after episode of your favorite show can be fun at times, but research conducted in 2015 showed a link between binge-watching television and feelings of loneliness and depression.
-(16)

 So while watching more than one episode of a favorite show in one sitting can be fun from time to time, watching several episodes every night for hours on end may lead to feelings of isolation and loneliness.

-7. Get a Pet
+7. Adopt a Pet

 Animals won’t provide the same level of connection as humans, but they are certainly companions that can be with you at home or even on the go.
 Plus, a dog is a good reason to go to a local dog park and socialize with other dog owners.
 Pets can also be great conversation starters that lead to new friends.
-(And the benefits of friendships are truly incredible.)
-(17)

 - Since loneliness is a state of mind, it’s possible to feel lonely even when you’re not alone or you’re talking to someone online.
 This is why it’s so important to evaluate your life on a regular basis — what habits and choices are truly bringing joy and good health to your life, and what may be negatively affecting you and leading you to feel lonely?